olekuz/tyk-docs/tyk-docs/content/configure/tyk-dashboard-configuration-options.md

 ```

 * `listen_port`: Setting this value will change the port that Tyk Dashboard listens on.
 By default Tyk will try to listen on port `3000`.
+Env Var: `TYK_DB_LISTENPORT`

 * `notifications_listen_port`: port used for websockets connection for real-time dashboard notifications.
 Defaults to `5000`.
+Env Var: `TYK_DB_NOTIFICATIONSLISTENPORT`

 * `tyk_api_config`: This section contains details for a Tyk Gateway node that the Tyk Dashboard can speak to.
 The Dashboard controls Tyk using the Gateway API and only requires visibility to one node, so long as all nodes are using the same API Definitions.
+Env Var: `TYK_DB_TYKAPI`

 > **Important**: If the Dashboard cannot see a Tyk node, key management functions will not work properly.

 > **Warning**: In a sharded environment, the Gateway node specified in `tyk_api_config` must not be sharded.

 *   `tyk_api_config.Host`: This is the full URL of your Tyk node.
+Env Var: `TYK_DB_TYKAPI_HOST`

 *   `tyk_api_config.Port`: The port that Tyk is running on.
 The default is `8080`.
+Env Var: `TYK_DB_TYKAPI_PORT`

 *   `tyk_api_config.Secret`: The secret set in your `tyk.conf` file.
 This is the key that Tyk Dashboard will use to speak to the Tyk node's Gateway API.
 Note that this value has to match the `secret` value in `tyk.conf`.
+Env Var: `TYK_DB_TYKAPI_SECRET`

 *   `shared_node_secret`: As of Tyk Gateway **v2.0** and Tyk Dashboard **v1.0** all Tyk API Gateway nodes that are configured to use the Dashboard as a back-end API Definition service (i.e. are managed by a Dashboard) will register with the Dashboard service on load, and claim a node ID that is provided by the license for the Dashboard.
 Please note that this value should match with [`node_secret`](https://tyk.io/docs/configure/tyk-gateway-configuration-options/#a-name-node-secret-a-node-secret) Gateway configuration option value.
+Env Var: `TYK_DB_NODESECRET`

 Each node communicates with the Dashboard via a shared secret (this setting) and a nonce to ensure that out-of-band requests cannot be made.
 Nodes will send a heartbeat every few seconds to notify the Dashboard that they are running.

 *   `admin_secret`: This secret is to be used by a special set of endpoints that we call "Admin APIs".
 This API is part of the super-admin context and therefore has a separate endpoint prefix `/admin`.
 It also requires a special auth header called `admin-auth`.
 This purpose of these endpoints is to allow functionality that regular Dashboard users should not have, such as create new organisations, create super users etc. See the [Admin API](https://tyk.io/docs/dashboard-admin-api/) for more information on these endpoints.
+Env Var: `TYK_DB_ADMINSECRET`

 *   `mongo_url`: The full URL to your MongoDB instance, this can be a clustered instance if necessary and should include the database and username / password data.
+Env Var: `TYK_DB_MONGOURL`

 > **Important**: This should be the same as the credentials that your Tyk installation uses.

 *   `mongo_ssl_insecure_skip_verify`: Allows usage of self-signed certificates when connecting to an encrypted MongoDB database.
+Env Var: `TYK_DB_MONGOSSLINSECURESKIPVERIFY`

 *   `mongo_use_ssl`: Boolean setting for Mongo SSL support.
 Set to `true` to enable SSL.
+Env Var: `TYK_DB_MONGOUSESSL`

 *   `page_size`: The page size that the dashboard should use.
 Defaults to `10`.
 Should not be edited.
+Env Var: `TYK_DB_PAGESIZE`

 *   `redis_port`: The port that your Redis installation is on.
+Env Var: `TYK_DB_REDISPORT`

 > **Important**: The Tyk Dashboard uses Redis to store its session data and to communicate with your Tyk Gateway nodes occasionally.
 The Redis details used by the dashboard must be the same as those set for your Tyk installation.

 *   `redis_host`: The hostname for the Redis collection and can be an IP address.
+Env Var: `TYK_DB_REDISHOST`

 *   `redis_password`: If you have a set a password in your Redis configuration using its `requirepass` setting, enter it here.
 If this is set to empty, The Dashboard will not attempt to login to Redis.
+Env Var: `TYK_DB_REDISPASSWORD`

 *   `redis_database`: Set this to the index of your Redis database if you are using more than one.
+Env Var: `TYK_DB_REDISDATABASE`

 *   `redis_timeout`: Set custom redis network timeout.
 Default value: 5 seconds.
+Env Var: `TYK_DB_REDISTIMEOUT`

 *   `enable_cluster`: Set this to `true` if you are using a Redis cluster, then fill in the `redis_hosts` field.
+Env Var: `TYK_DB_ENABLECLUSTER`

 *   `redis_hosts`: You can also specify multiple Redis hosts here.
 Tyk will use this array if it is not empty, or it will use the individual legacy parameters above.
 You can specify multiple `host:port` combinations here.
+Env Var: `TYK_DB_REDISHOST`

 *   `force_api_defaults`: Forces the Dashboard to use certain defaults when generating API definitions.
 Set this to `false` if you wish to manually set `listen_paths`.
+Env Var: `TYK_DB_FORCEAPIDEFAULTS`

 *   `notify_on_change`: Licensed users can use this setting to enable/disable whether Tyk Dashboard will notify all Tyk Gateway nodes to hot-reload when an API definition is changed.
+Env Var: `TYK_DB_NOTIFYONCHANGE`

 *   `license_owner`: Deprecated, licenses are no long required to use the Dashboard.

 *   `hash_keys`: If your Tyk Gateway is using hashed tokens, set this value here to `true` so it matches.
 The Dashboard will now operate in a mode that is compatible with key hashing.
+Env Var: `TYK_DB_HASHKEYS`

 *   `enable_delete_key_by_hash`: To delete a key by its hash, set this option to `true`.

 *  `enable_master_keys`: If this value is set to true, session objects (key definitions) that do not have explicit access rights set will be allowed by Tyk.
 This means that keys that are created have access to ALL APIs, which in many cases is unwanted behaviour unless you are sure about what you are doing.
 To use this setting also requires the corresponding Gateway configuration setting [allow_master_keys](/docs/configure/tyk-gateway-configuration-options/#a-name-allow-master-keys-a-allow-master-keys) to be set to `true`.
+Env Var: `TYK_DB_ENABLEMASTERKEYS`

 *   `email_backend`: Tyk supports an interface-based email back-end system.We support `mandrill`, `sendgrid`, `amazonses` and `mailgun`.
 See [Outbound Email Configuration][4] for more details on configuring these different providers.
+Env Var: `TYK_DB_EMAILBACKEND`

 *   `enable_email_notifications`: Set to `true` to have Tyk send emails for things such as key approvals and portal sign ups.
+Env Var: `TYK_DB_EMAILBACKEND_ENABLEEMAILNOTIFICATIONS`

 *   `code`: The code of the back-end to use, `mandrill`, `sendgrid`, `amazonses` and `mailgun` are supported.
 See [Outbound Email Configuration](/docs/configure/outbound-email-configuration/) for more details on configuring these different providers.
+Env Var: `TYK_DB_EMAILBACKEND_CODE`

 *   `email_backend.settings`: The custom settings sections for the back end.
+Env Var: `TYK_DB_EMAILBACKEND_SETTINGS`

 *   `settings.ClientKey`: The client key that we can use to integrate with the Mandrill API.

 *   `default_from_email`: The address to send email from.
+Env Var: `TYK_DB_EMAILBACKEND_DEFAULTFROMEMAIL`

 *   `default_from_name`: The name to use when sending emails.
+Env Var: `TYK_DB_EMAILBACKEND_DEFAULTFROMNAME`

 *   `dashboard_domain`: Your public dashboard hostname.
+Env Var: `TYK_DB_EMAILBACKEND_DASHBOARDHOSTNAME`

 > **Note**: `dashboard_domain` is available from v1.3.6 onwards.

 *   `hide_listen_path`: If you set this option to `true`, then the listen path will not be editable or visible in the Dashboard.
+Env Var: `TYK_DB_HIDELISTENPATH`

 *   `use_sentry`: The Tyk Dashboard has Sentry integration to externalise logging.
 Set this to `true` to enable the logger.
+Env Var: ``

 *   `sentry_code`: If you have a Sentry setup, or are using Getsentry, you can add the Sentry DSN here and Tyk will begin sending events.
+Env Var: `TYK_DB_SENTRYCODE`

 *   `sentry_js_code`: The Angular application that powers the Dashboard also supports Sentry.
 To have the Dashboard report errors to you, add a seperate DSN here.
+Env Var: `TYK_DB_SENTRYJSCODE`

 *   `show_org_id`: Determines whether the RPC ID will be shown in the Users -> Username detail page.
 This can be useful for quickly identifying your Org ID.
+Env Var: `TYK_DB_SHOWORGID`

 *   `enable_duplicate_slugs`: By default Tyk will try to stop you from using duplicate API slugs.
 However since Tyk v1.9 supports per-API domain names, it would be possible to have two APIs both listen to the same path (e.g. root `/`), but on different domains.

 Setting this option to `true` will cause the dashboard to not validate against other listen paths.
+Env Var: `TYK_DB_ENABLEDUPLICATESLUGS`

 *   `host_config`: The host config section replaces the old `hostname` option in the `tyk_analytics.conf` as we have more options around managing host names and domains in this version.
+Env Var: `TYK_DB_HOSTCONFIG`

 *   `host_config.override_hostname`: This is the equivalent of v1.8 `hostname` parameter, it will essentially stop Tyk from trying to guess which hostname to use when building URLs for the interface.
 Set this value to whatever hostname your Tyk Gateway is running on.